Kingston man unable to repair home due to downed tree’s heritage status - The Beaverton

 Kingston man unable to repair home due to downed tree’s heritage status

-, ON – A Kingstonian man has been unable to repair the damage to his home after a heritage-designated tree fell on top of it during a storm.
+, ON – A Kingstonian man has been unable to repair the damage to his home after a heritage-designated tree fell on top of during a storm.

 The 223-year-old protected fir tree was struck by lightning earlier this week and landed on Bradley Garnett’s two storey house.
 However, he has been told by municipal bylaws officials that he can’t remove massive log and branches for heritage conservation reasons.